Email

 There are several reasons why you should make your own, homemade compost:

-Composting is Economical
+Composting Is Economical

 • You already have most, if not all the things you need to make compost, so you do not have to spend any extra money to make it.